Best Plant Milk for Protein Shakes (2026)

 - Protein oat milk: $24-36/month

 Soy milk offers the best protein-per-dollar value, making it ideal if you're drinking protein shakes daily.
+Read more about soy milk's health benefits.

 🌱 Complete vs Incomplete Proteins